Option A

 • Early withdrawal penalties of 10% plus taxes before age 59½

-Flexibility represents another crucial factor.
-Roth IRAs permit penalty-free withdrawals of contributions (though not earnings) at any time, functioning as a backup emergency fund.
+Flexibility is another major consideration.
+Roth IRAs permit penalty-free withdrawals of contributions (though not earnings) at any time.
+This effectively functions as a backup emergency fund.
 Traditional IRAs impose a 10% penalty plus taxes on early withdrawals, with limited exceptions.
-The absence of required minimum distributions with Roth IRAs also provides superior estate planning advantages and allows your savings to compound indefinitely if not needed.

 Frequently Asked Questions